FatmaZahra26/DataViz_Project/README.md

 The data application is designed to have two dashboards:

 1. Home Page: This will be the landing page from which all other dashboards will be accessible.
 2. Exploration Dashboard: This dashboard will allow users to explore the dataset using various filters (columns of the dataset).
-It will include plots such as bar plots, scatter plots, box plots, line plots, etc. Each plot will provide a relevant amount of information.
+It will include plots such as bar plots, scatter plots, box plots, pie plots, etc.
 3. Analysis Dashboard: This dashboard will present the results of the analysis and the answer to the business question.
-Machine learning algorithms such as Regression, Clustering, Neural Networks will be used to answer the question.
-This dashboard can also be interactive with filters and widgets.
+Machine learning algorithms Linear Regression and  Clustering.

 ## Technologies used